Danijel-Korent/open-lectures/README.md

 The latest version is online here: https://otvorena-predavanja.hr

+English version URL: pending

+## Short-term todo

+- Translate everything to English
+- Buy an English domain and move the hosting there
+- Change the title from "KB" to something more descriptive
+- Add a report "dead link" button on each course
+- Add wiki and phpBB to supplement this app on the English domain

 ## Planned features

 ### Basic

-- List of categories
+- [DONE] List of categories
-- In each category: a list of courses with links to YouTube playlists
+- [DONE] In each category: a list of courses with links to YouTube playlists
-- Counter of total hours for all lectures in the database
+- [DONE] Counter of total hours for all lectures in the database

 ### Extended

-- Search option
+- [DONE] Search option
 - List all courses of a specific university/professor
 - Reporting dead links